wharvex/PSSpeedDial/README.md

 **Step 1**

-List your common commands/arguments in some specially-named/located text files on separate lines.
+List your common commands/arguments in some specially-named/located text files on separate lines (see below for more details).

 **Step 2**